Maksymiliann/Team-5Pebbles/index.md

 <!-- ### How We Read the Stars: Our Methodology -->

-Imagine a party with snacks: if most people eat 40% chocolate and you eat 80%, it’s clear you have a sweet spot for it.
-Similarly, we calculated a **Base Rate** for how common each genre is, and a **Zodiac-Specific Rate** for how often actors of each sign appear in them.
-Dividing these gave us a **Preference Index**, where scores above 1 reveal stronger preferences and below 1, less interest—highlighting the cosmic link between zodiac traits and Hollywood genres.
+Imagine your daily food: if meat takes up 40% of most people's diet, and you eat 80% meat in your food, it’s clear you have a sweet spot for meat.
+Similarly, we want to see the genre distribution in different zodiac signs.
+We calculated a **Base Rate** for how common each genre is, and a **Zodiac-Specific Rate**, calculated by `movies_of_genre_by_zodiac / total_movies_by_zodiac`.
+Then we have **Preference Index = Base Rate / Zodiac-Specific Rate**, where scores above 1 reveal stronger preferences and below 1, less interest—highlighting the cosmic link between zodiac traits and Hollywood genres.
+Finally, we normalize the Preference Index to z-scores, and plot the following heatmap:

 ![Gender Analysis](/assets/img/genre_movie.png)